0x736e6f776f776c/0x736e6f776f776c.github.io/index.md

 ## Introduction
 Welcome to my website!
 I'm  0x736e6f776f776c/Vladimir: a software enginer, reverse engineer, and malware analyst.
 On this website I post technical blogs, guides, and more related to all sorts of technologies.
-Take a look around!
+Below you can find some of these posts I have written.

 ## Index
 * [Flashing stock firmware (OFW) on a Samsung Galaxy S9/Samsung Galaxy S9+](https://techsnowowl.github.io/0/stockfirmwareons9(+))